DamienHazard/Super-67/README.md

 in order to be able to use the camera, please check out the Instruction sheet.

-# IMPORTANT : The camera needs a mamiya press lens, and rb67 rollfilm back to be used.
+# IMPORTANT : The camera needs a mamiya press lens, and rb67 rollfilm back to be used. the project is in a beta phase, things are subject to change.

 # Social